-IPL 2018: Chennai Super Kings and Sunrisers Hyderabad battle to find out who’s first among equals
+IPL 2018: CSK and SRH battle to find out who’s first among equals

-AFTER SITTING out of the IPL for a couple of years, Chennai Super Kings have come straight back and completed their first ritual without a fuss.
+After sitting out of the IPL for a couple of years, Chennai Super Kings have come straight back and completed their first ritual without a fuss.
 They’re in the playoffs, and remain the only team that have made it past the league stage every time there’s been an IPL with them in it.
 While it’s been a comprehensive return to the fold, they have had to constantly contend with barbs over the average age of their roster.
 And perhaps MS Dhoni summed it up best midway through the tournament when he spoke about how the senior-citizen look of his team wouldn’t have an impact on the present season but there might be a cause for a rethink over the next few years.
 His pack of veterans have so far held up his word, be it Shane Watson or Harbhajan Singh.

 Sunrisers Hyderabad, on the other hand, have been on cruise mode from the start of their campaign and were the first team to qualify, nearly two weeks before the league stage came to an end.
 The initial phase of their season was based around their prowess in defending low totals – even if at times it wasn’t by choice.
 They have though, led by Kane Williamson, shown that their batting can match up to their bowling when it comes to match-winning ability as the season has waged on.
 They’ve chased down significant totals with consummate ease, and came close to overcoming the 219 set by RCB last Thursday.
 Tuesday will pit two teams, one that came back from serving a two-year ban following a crisis and the other that started the season off with a crisis with their talisman captain being banned, who inevitably looked set to meet in the first qualifier or the first shot at making the final.
 The upper hand, if any, would be with CSK, simply because they got the better of Sunrisers in both their league matches, though not with any great conviction.